notionparallax/blog/_diary-entries/2016-07-05-the-work-of-science-fiction.md

 </figcaption>
 </figure>

-Unless we're in scenarios that are hugely different[^3] to how the world is now that small delta is where the work happens.
-The whole body of speculative fiction is like sensitivity testing[^4] for reality exploring the effect of tweaking one part of our world.
+Unless we're in scenarios that are hugely different[^3] to how the world is now, that small reality-delta is where the work happens.
+The whole body of speculative fiction is like sensitivity testing[^4] for reality.
+It explores the effect of tweaking one part of our world at a time.

 Scenarios close to how we experience 'the now', might actually be like how other people experience their own now, but with better diffusion[^5].

 To state my position here a bit more clearly, speculative fiction is providing a service to society beyond entertainment.
 It is a lab where the implications of policy decisions can be grown to maturity in the safe confines of a simulation.
 We can modify our basic ethics to see what will happen (one possibility of what will happen).
 We can also do things that are a bad idea in the real world in order to provide a warning tale of the dangers at the end of that road.

-Given that it's doing such important work, it seems odd that it's not given more funding as a policy instrument.
-It seems that it's not taught more in schools, where quality of writing seems to be prized over value of ideas. (maybe it could be taught outside English classes under a different banner.)
+Given that it's doing such important work, it seems odd that it's not given more funding as a policy exploration method.
+It seems that it's not taught more in schools, where quality of writing seems to be prized over value of ideas[^schools].

 <figure>
 > The 'work' of speculative fiction is to move our minds[^6] from one place to another